 Feeling relieved that you have managed to find a workable solution to your debt problem?
 Breathing a deep sigh of relief?
-You may have noticed that you are now very conscious of literally every penny that comes and goes out of your bank account.
+You may have noticed that you are now very conscious of literally every penny that comes and goes out of your bank account and obsessed with your budget.

 Go over every bill you receive with a fine-toothed comb.